readyplayerme/blender-asset-validator/README.md

 # rpm-blender-validator
-The Python Blender validator code for your RPM content.
+This repo contains the Python Blender validator tool, whichs helps you with creating your RPM content in Blender.
+See the docs for the [Blender validation](https://docs.readyplayer.me/asset-creation-guide/validation/validation-tool-for-blender)

 - rpm_pyblish_plugins: Pyblish validation plugins & fix actions
 - rpm_validator: custom Pyblish UI
+- rpm_validator_addon: blender addon code
+- __init__.py : blender addon hookup code, containing `bl_info`

 ## Install
 This repo can be installed either as a Blender add-on, or through PIP.